hashstation/hashstation/README.md

 $ echo 'prestored_dicts_path=/etc/fitcrack' > /etc/fitcrack.conf
 ```

-Fitcrack client (Runner) will search for prestored dictionaries in /etc/fitcrack.
+Fitcrack client (Agent) will search for prestored dictionaries in /etc/fitcrack.
 So for example,
 if you use rockyou.txt for this job, copy rockyou.txt to /etc/fitcrack.
 Please also ensure that
 /etc/fitcrack is readable for BOINC.
 Run: